A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Background

-The review summary is depicted in Table \ref{tab2}.
+Finally, a summary of the related studies is depicted in Table \ref{tab2}.
 According to the table, our research has brought several aspects that have yet to be addressed, such as considering the uncertain and stochastic nature of the delivery system and external factors impacting the level of service for a multi-modal fleet in urban real-world constraints.
-As a result, this study, to the best of the authors' knowledge, is the first that considers the on-demand food delivery problem modelled by electric-capacitated pickup and delivery with time windows (E-CPDPTW) using dynamic transformer while considering uncertain changes in the urban environment as well as network-based route planning in the presence of wind and physical city structure.
+As a result, this study, to the best of the authors' knowledge, is the first that considers the on-demand food delivery problem modelled by collaborative electric-capacitated pickup and delivery with time windows (CE-CPDPTW) in the presence of wind and physical city structure.

+In the next part, fundamental principles of coalition game theory, as well as cost allocation mechanisms, and how they can be applied to our problem, are discussed.